tabulify/tabulify/db-move/README.md

 `Move` was preferred because it gives the notion of atomic operations.

-`Copy` was not chosen because this is one of the first operations in the well-known `Cut-Copy/Paste`.
+`Copy` was not chosen because this is one of the first task in the well-known `Cut-Copy/Paste` operation and therefore does not describe the operation as a whole.

 ## Idempotency

 is idempotent (same request will lead to the same result):
   * Replace (delete/create)
-  * Update / Merge
+  * Update
+  * Merge/upsert

 is not idempotent
   * Insert (append)